Samuellyworld/blocktalk/README.md

 # ₿lock Talk

 ## Problem
-In today’s digital landscape, individuals are overwhelmed by a constant influx of spam emails, messages, and advertisements across various platforms, yet they receive no tangible reward for the attention they expend sifting through this noise.
-Despite the inherent value of their time and focus, users are left uncompensated while corporations and spammers exploit their inboxes for free.
+We are all overwhelmed by a constant influx of spam emails, messages, and advertisements across various platforms, yet we receive no tangible reward for the attention we expend sifting through this noise.
+Despite the inherent value of our time and focus, we are left uncompensated while corporations and spammers exploit their inboxes.
 This imbalance creates a frustrating experience for users, who lack control over who can reach them and are unable to monetize their attention, while legitimate advertisers and professionals struggle to connect with high-value individuals amidst the clutter.

 ## Solution